marciavagos/Rabbit_model/README.md

 [Vagos et al., 2020](https://www.frontiersin.org/articles/10.3389/fphys.2020.556156/full) paper.

 Of these, 16 models where selected that represent physiological data from the rabbit atrial cardiomyocyte (more details in the paper).
-Those 16 models correspond to the indices in the `array` variable in the `population/population.sh` script.
+Those 16 models correspond to the indices in the `indices` variable in the `population/population.sh` script.
 The first line corresponding to the baseline values, and the other lines corresponding to the 16 models published in the paper.
 The file `population/params_CTL.txt` contain the parameter sets of baseline plus the 16 models only.